Set your child on life’s learning path

 Special Education Needs and Disabilities (SEND)

-We take an inclusive approach to students with Special Educational Needs; every child is respected and valued as an individual.
+We take an inclusive approach to students with special educational needs – every child is respected and valued as an individual.
 Our small class sizes enable most students to be supported effectively in the general classroom setting, while some students will need small group or individual support from the Inclusion team.

 We are unable to support the learning of students with more complex needs.

 At SMMIS the curriculum for music aims to ensure that all students perform, listen to, review and evaluate music across a range of historical periods, genres, styles and traditions.
 We encourage students to understand and explore how music is created, produced and communicated, including through the interrelated dimensions of pitch, duration, dynamics, tempo, timbre, texture, structure and appropriate musical notation.
 Students learn to sing and to use their voices, to create and to compose music on their own and with others and have the opportunity to learn a musical instrument.